stoneFlyWheel/tmbd-cyoa/README.md

 <ol>
   <li>there is no CYOA functionality at all right now</li>
   <li>various little things are formatted badly or do stuff they shouldn't</li>
+  <li>add logic for showing the book files when a 'mark read' button is clicked at the bottom of the book app</li>
   <li>no story drafted :(</li>
 </ol>